 CONDITIONS THAT THE CONTRACTS OF EXECUTIVE DIRECTORS PERFORMING SENIOR MANAGEMENT FUNCTIONS SHOULD CONTAIN.

-According to the Corporate Enterprises Act and the Company's internal rules and regulations, the Board of Directors, on a recommendation by the ARC, shall approve the basic terms of Executive Directors' contracts (including any remuneration or severance pay in the event of dismissally for performing executive duties.
+According to the Corporate Enterprises Act and the Company's internal rules and regulations, the Board of Directors, on a recommendation by the ARC, shall approve the basic terms of Executive Directors' contracts (including any remuneration or severance pay in the event of dismissal) for performing executive duties.

-The main terms and, especially, remuneration, rights and economic compensation of each Executive Director, are (i) specified in their respective contracts, (ii) within the remuneration components specified in OHLA's Articles of Incorporation, and (iii) in accordance with the Remuneration Policy in force.
-The basic terms and conditions of the Executive Directors' contracts, which are standard for this type of contract.
+The main terms and, especially, remuneration, rights and economic compensation of each Executive Director, are (I) specified in their respective contracts, (II) within the remuneration components specified in OHLA's Articles of Incorporation, and (III) in accordance with the Remuneration Policy in Force. ncorporation, and (iii) in accordance with the Remuneration Policy in force The basic terms and conditions of the Executive Directors' contracts, which are standard for this type of contract.